Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 <img width="977" height="180" alt="image" src="https://github.com/user-attachments/assets/4268d6e2-e2c8-44ad-a97f-48aecbcb457d" />

+**Results:**

-**Results:** From to the classification report, **the model achieves a 76% accuracy rate in predicting loan defaults**.
-It demonstrates a strong capability to identify **creditworthy customers**, with a **recall rate of 83-89% for class 0**.
-However, the model **struggles to accurately predict defaulters**, reflected in its **low precision and recall rates of 25-17% for class 1.** This pattern is quite common in credit risk modelling, as defaults are rare and difficult to predict.
+- From the classification report, **the model achieves a 76% accuracy rate in predicting loan defaults**.
+- It demonstrates a strong capability to identify **creditworthy customers**, with a **recall rate of 83-89% for class 0**.
+- However, the model **struggles to accurately predict defaulters**, reflected in its **low precision and recall rates of 25-17% for class 1.**
+- This pattern is quite common in credit risk modelling, as defaults are rare and difficult to predict.

 **3. What are the key factors that correlate with a customer defaulting on a loan?**